Business Logistics: Associate of Applied Science Degree

 - Measure and assess student learning and implement improvements, as needed, to ensure high quality academic programs and services.

-- Prepare learners to create plans for the pursuit of graduate studies and/or continuing professional development activities, membership in professional and community organizations, and a life of learning.
+- Prepare learners to create plans for the pursuit of graduate studies and/or continuing professional development activities, and membership in professional and community organizations.

 - Confirm that faculty members meet university qualifications guidelines, utilize effective and innovative teaching methods that enhance learning, and pursue opportunities for professional development.